MarkusZuegg/Fractal-Lab/README.md

 # Fractal-Lab
 Code for the Fractal lab work.
-Currently upto part 2
+Currently upto part 3 Still need to do mandelbort zooming